Philippus/elastic4s/README.md

 ```

 All very straightforward.
 There are many options you can use to tweak the results.
 In the example above I have
 simply set the snippets to be taken from the field called "body" and to have max length 20.
-You can set the number of fragments to return, seperate queries to generate them and other things.
+You can set the number of fragments to return, separate queries to generate them and other things.
 See the elasticsearch page on [highlighting](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-request-highlighting.html) for more info.